Vincenzo1301/Vincenzo1301/README.md

 ###

-<p align="left">✨ Coding since 2018<br>📚 Currently learning: Advanced backend development, cloud services, and AI/ML integration.<br>🎯 Goals: Just want to improve my skills, learn new things, and be a valuable part of a team that ships software.</p>
+<p align="left">✨ Coding since 2018<br>📚 Currently learning: Backend development, cloud services, and distributed systems.<br>🎯 Goals: Just want to improve my skills, learn new things, and be a valuable part of a team that ships software.</p>

 ###